a2ys/legacy-blog/src/content/blog/functions-and-variable-scopes.md

 ## Recursive Functions

 Recursive functions are a special type of functions.
 Recursive functions call itself in the function definition.
 They are used to simplify the functions, which without recursion, would either have required a simplifiable loop within the function definition, or might have been a long task to do.
 I know this definition seems overwhelming.

 In simple terms, a recursive function calls itself in the function definition, and is used to simplify program logic.
-Implementing them is a rather bigger deal than defining them.
-I'll write a separate article focusing on Recursion soon, which will make it clear to you.
+Implementing the logic is a rather bigger deal than defining them.
+I highly recomend you to visit [my article on recursion](/posts/recursive-functions) to completely understand the concept behind recursion!
+For now, I'll just brief you with the concept of recursion taking the help of the Factorial.

-The most basic recursive function is when you want to calculate the Factorial of a number.

 Suppose you want to calculate the factorial of the number 4.